REHLIN GRAPHICS FINE ART

 Picture

-The Ann Arbor Art Center — one of Michigan’s oldest and most respected arts organizations — has been representing Jim Rehlin and offering his original creations for purchase since November 2015.
+The Ann Arbor Art Center — one of Michigan’s oldest and most respected arts organizations — began representing Jim Rehlin and offering his original creations for purchase, starting in November 2015.

-Jim is pleased that a number of his works have sold at the Ann Arbor Art Center, in an exhibition and in their A2AC Gallery Shop, including his Summer Oak / Full Moon (shown here while on display at the Art Center).
-Jim extends his appreciation to all the art collectors who’ve purchased his creations, and to the Art Center for promoting his work.
+Jim has been pleased that a number of his works have sold at the Ann Arbor Art Center, in an exhibition and in their A2AC Gallery Shop, including his Summer Oak / Full Moon (shown here, when on display at the Art Center).
+Jim extends his appreciation to all the art collectors who’ve purchased his many creations.

 INSPIRATIONS FOR SEVERAL OF JIM’S PAINTINGS